pblischak/fluidigm2purc/docs/quick_start.rst

 .. note::

   For the PURC scripts to work, they need to be present in the main PURC folder that was cloned from Bitbucket.
+The reason for this is that the scripts reference all its dependencies using file paths that are relative to the main PURC folder.
   These scripts also need to be made available in your bash ``PATH`` variable (see code above).

 Fluidigm2PURC
 ^^^^^^^^^^^^^